 Data governance relies heavily on people and processes, but successful data governance programs also require strong data governance tools.
-A variety of vendors and open source communities provide tools to help businesses implement data governance policies that make sense for their business needs.
+A variety of vendors and open-source communities provide tools to help businesses implement data governance policies that make sense for their business needs.

-- What are data governance tools?
+- What are data governance tools used for?

 - Key features of a data governance tool